SerusBusiness/mermaid-conversion-service/README.md

         API-->>User: Formatted Response
     """

-    generate_mermaid_diagram(sequence_code, "sequence.png")
+    generate_mermaid_diagram(sequence_code, "sequence.png", width=2560, height=1440)
 ```

 This Python script:
 1. Defines a function to send Mermaid syntax to the conversion service
+2. Allows specification of custom width and height
-2. Sends the request with the diagram code
+3. Sends the request with the diagram code and optional dimensions
-3. Saves the returned image to a file
+4. Saves the returned image to a file
-4. Includes two examples: a flowchart and a sequence diagram
+5. Includes examples with both default and custom dimensions

 ## License